The Modern Data Stack Is Not an End State

 Going from zero to one

-Technology startups need a strong foundation for customer data management and infrastructure—as long as they’re able to collect, store, analyze, and activate data, and do it sooner rather than later, it doesn’t matter whether they use an all-in-one solution or purpose-built ones.
+Technology startups need a strong foundation for customer and infrastructure—as long as they’re able to collect, store, analyze, and activate data, and do it sooner rather than later, it doesn’t matter whether they use an all-in-one solution or purpose-built ones.

 Whatever the toolkit is, it can be extremely rewarding for GTM teams to understand what data is collected, how it’s collected, how it’s made available in the tools they use to derive insights and drive action, and what the process is to collect more data if they need to.